Cutting-torch

 What is in here for me?

-Why a Cutting torch is a useful tool for metal construction preparation or for demolition?
-Because its principle of operation is simple, the technique can be learnt quickly, and its implementation is inexpensive if compared to mechanical cutting.
+Why is a Cutting torch a useful tool for metal construction preparation or for demolition?
+Because its principles of operation are simple, the techniques can be learned quickly, and its implementation is inexpensive when compared to mechanical cutting.

-Why some metals do not lend themselves to torch cutting?
+Why some metals do not lend themselves to be severed by Cutting torch?
 Because they are rich in elements that prevent ready oxidation.

 How can you solve